Vitamin D: The sunshine vitamin

-“Unfortunately, you get very little vitamin D from food,” says Eliza Matthews, the children’s services lead at benenden hospital.
+“Unfortunately, you get very little vitamin D from food,” says Eliza Matthews, the children’s services lead at Benenden Hospital.
 “Babies who are fed on formula milk don’t usually need anything extra as the milk is fortified with vitamin D. Mums who are breastfeeding may be recommended to take supplements, to make sure they have enough.”

 The best food sources are oily fish, such as salmon, sardines and mackerel, and eggs.
-“You can also find some foods are fortified with vitamin D, including cereals, margarines and powdered milk,” explains Eliza.
+“You can also find some foods are fortified with vitamin D, including cereals, margarine and powdered milk,” explains Eliza.
 This information will appear on the packaging.
 So if in doubt, check.

 So how much sun do we need?

 Saying “get out in the sun” may be good advice from the point of view of topping up on vitamin D. However, in terms of protecting sensitive skin from sunburn, and the risk of developing skin cancer, it’s important to strike the right balance.

 So, how long should we spend in the sun?
 “Because everybody’s skin is different, there’s no single recommendation for the amount of sun you need to make enough vitamin D,” explains Jessica Kirby, senior health information manager for Cancer Research UK.